reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 ```

 ## GraphQL vs. REST
-REST has been the de-facto style for building APIs.
+REST has been the de-facto standard style for building APIs.
 Good API designs are usually driven by consumer needs which vary depending on the consumer.
-Let us see some differences between REST and GraphQL.
+Let's look at some differences between REST and GraphQL.

-### Overfetching and Underfetching
+### Over Fetching and Under Fetching
-With REST, we will require two different APIs although we are working with the same product data.
+With REST, we might require multiple APIs to retrieve different "shapes" of the same product data.
 Alternately we might fetch the entire product data with all its relations every time even though we only need a part of the data.

-**GraphQL tries to solve these problems of over fetching or under fetching data.** With GraphQL, we will have a single endpoint on which the consumer can send different queries depending on the data of interest.
-Let us look into how GraphQL differs from REST.
+**GraphQL tries to solve the problems of over fetching and under fetching data.** With GraphQL, we will have a single endpoint on which the consumer can send different queries depending on the data of interest.

 ### Shape of the API
 REST APIs are based on resources that are identified by URLs and an HTTP method (GET, POST, PUT, DELETE) indicating one of the CRUD operations.
 GraphQL, in contrast, is based on a data graph that is returned in response to a request sent as a query to a fixed endpoint.